dustinpfister/hexo-sitesource-workshops/source/_posts/lodash-find.md

 The lodash \_.find method works not just with Arrays but also any object.
 So find can help solve that problem when it comes to choosing between using Arrays and plain old Objects, they are at the core both Objects, and in any case I can use \_.find to get at what I want in an Object of any kind, not just an Array.

-So the first argument that is given to \_.fins is a collection, which can be an Array, an Array like object, or just a plain old Object.
+So the first argument that is given to \_.find is a collection, which can be an Array, an Array like object, or just a plain old Object.

 ```js
 // The is an Object that is an Array that